After a record year for Israeli startups, 16 investors tell us what’s next – TechCrunch

 Are there startups that you wish you would see in the industry but don’t?
 What are some overlooked opportunities right now?

 First: more open-source projects.
-They do exist, but usually operate under the radar and come out of stealth mode when they’re already mature and beyond the phase of seed and stage on which Pitango
+They do exist, but usually operate under the radar and come out of stealth mode when they’re already mature and beyond the phase of seed and stage on which Pitango First is focused.

 Quantum computing, in our view, has reached a point of no return.
 We’ll be happy to see entrepreneurs, scientists and business people in Israel jumping on the opportunity wagon already now, and build companies now, before the quantum market begins what will surely be an exponential growth.